conll/reference-coreference-scorers/README.rst

 VERSION
 -------

 The current stable (official) version for scoring predicted mentions is **v8.01**

+This is an alpha release version with the inclusion of `LEA scorer`_.

+.. _LEA scorer: LEA-README.rst

+We have bumped the version to **v9.0.0-alpha**. *However*, we are currently in the process of adding test cases to ensure correctness of the implementation.
+Therefore, **we do not as yet recommend using it for publishing definitive results.**

 CITATION
 --------

-We would appreciate if you cite the paper when you use this scorer as some of us are academics or wanting to be academics, and citations matter.
+We would appreciate if you cite the following papers when you use this scorer as some of us are academics or wanting to be academics, and citations matter.

   ::